This company combines impressive quality with a generous valuation: United States Steel Corporation (X) - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Apr 29 when Grewal Manpreet sold 3,505 shares for $33.00 per share.
 The transaction valued at 115,665 led to the insider holds 23,913 shares of the business.

 Breves Christine S sold 2,217 shares of X for $84,246 on Apr 14.
 The SVP & CFO now owns 215,875 shares after completing the transaction at $38.00 per share.
 On Apr 06, another insider, Breves Christine S, who serves as the SVP & CFO of the company, sold 22,387 shares for $36.90 each.
 As a result, the insider received 826,080 and left with 215,875 shares of the company.